Fulfilling Jamestown Rediscovery’s Mission

 Today, a variety of Volunteer positions with Jamestown Rediscovery include:

 Visitor Center Greeters: Experience the excitement as guests arrive to Historic Jamestowne for their first visit, or, welcome familiar faces as they return to see our newest discoveries.
 Our volunteers share their knowledge of Jamestown and the surrounding area to provide an unforgettable guest experience.

 - Development Team Volunteers: Dedicated and enthusiastic volunteers assist the Development team with general office responsibilities on a regular basis.
-These include data entry, preparing large-quantity mailings, office filing, making “thank you” phone calls on behalf of Historic Jamestown, and assisting with Jamestown special events.
+These include data entry, preparing large-quantity mailings, office filing, making “thank you” phone calls on behalf of Historic Jamestowne, and assisting with Jamestown special events.
 Some tasks are ongoing, which can be done independently, while others may require several volunteers for a specific event or project.

-- Docents in our Archaeological museum, the Archaearium: Objects belonging to Jamestown colonists 400 years ago, unearthed from the James Fort site, are presented to the public in the Nathalie P. and Alan M. Voorhees Archaearium.
-This facility showcases the findings of world renowned archaeological discoveries at the birthplace of America.
-Volunteers share the unique stories and history behind these artifacts with guests visiting this one of a kind museum.
+- Docents in our archaeological museum, the Archaearium: Objects belonging to Jamestown colonists 400 years ago, unearthed from the James Fort site, are presented to the public in the Nathalie P. and Alan M. Voorhees Archaearium.
+This facility showcases the findings of world-renowned archaeological discoveries at the birthplace of America.
+Volunteers share the unique stories and history behind these artifacts with guests visiting this one-of-a-kind museum.

-- Volunteers with other availability, skills, training and interests also pitch in with special events and projects at Jamestown, some on an on-call basis.
+- Volunteers with other availability, skills, training, and interests also pitch in with special events and projects at Jamestown, some on an on-call basis.
 The regional community is filled with talented individuals who enrich our team!

 We hope to use this page to highlight some of the dedicated Jamestown Rediscovery volunteers and the work they do.
-If you are interested in volunteering , please contact Elle Reid at firstname.lastname@example.org and download the application form here.
-JRVApplicationForm
+If you are interested in volunteering, please contact Elle Reid at email@example.com and download the application form here: JRVApplicationForm